Blaxland flood map & planning overlays

 Is Blaxland flood-prone?

-Very little of Blaxland carries a mapped flood overlay.
+Flood mapping covers Blaxland and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Blaxland bushfire-prone?